The-Ronin-Project/interop-mock-ehr/README.md

 ./gradlew bootJar
 docker compose build --no-cache && docker compose up --force-recreate
 ```
 The service will be available at port 8081 of your computer.
+If you're changing code, you may need to delete the generated
+build folder from the module project structure before running these commands.
 Assuming you downloaded the entire repo to run this, the
 server will be initialized with the data in the __/init/resources__ directory.
 Feel free to modify these files locally.

 ## Running via Testcontainer